thebernasconi/thebernasconi/README.md

 - I'm 40% done with my Bachelor Degree in Computer Science.
 - I'm 100% done with my Bachelor Degree in International Relations.

+Here you will find my projects and studies.
+Plenty to learn yet, but always a bit less than before.

 ## What I'm doing and where I'm going

 I'm currently focusing on developing my skills as a FullStack Dev and I'm very much interested in the Cybersecurty Industry, where I currently work as a P.M.